 Note.
 Model predictions are represented by a loess curve through the average error of simulated data conditioned on serial position.
 Grey lines represent 95% confidence intervals, which were calculated using bootstrap sampling.

 Despite these qualitative advantages of the intrusion gradient models over the flat Intrusions + Guess model, the latter is preferred in a quantitative sense on the basis of the Akaike information criterion (AIC).
-Models were fit on an individual level data, and the relative performance of the models summed over participants is shown in Table 3. ).
-For the majority of participants, the Intrusion + Guess model is heavily preferred over the two-component Pure Guess and Pure Intrusion, and more sophisticated models with the various intrusion gradients.
+Models were fit on an individual level data, and the relative performance of the models summed over participants is shown in Table 3.
+Alongside the raw AIC values summed over participants, we also show the difference between each model and the best fitting model ΔΣAIC.
+These values are also transformed into Akaike weights, w(AIC), which are interpretable as conditional probabilities for each model (Wagenmakers & Farrell, 2004).
+For the majority of participants, the Intrusion + Guess model is heavily preferred over the two-component Pure Guess and Pure Intrusion, as well as over the elaborated models with the various intrusion gradients.
+Individual w(AIC) comparisons are provided as supplementary material.

 Table 3